Low Testosterone Treatment

 The testosterone injection is given to men and boys to address diseases, including delayed puberty, impotence, and other hormonal imbalances caused by a deficiency of this hormone.

-Most doctors administer testosterone intramuscularly (in the buttock or thigh) weekly or biweekly.
+Most doctors administer testosterone through intramuscular injections (in the buttock or thigh) weekly or biweekly.
 In recent years, testosterone injections have grown in demand.
 Patients usually see the treatment’s results within a few days.
 Furthermore, such outcomes are almost definitely owing to the greater blood concentration obtained through injections.

 Testosterone is present in this medicated patch.
-Androderm is a patch that’s used to replace testosterone in men who are unable to produce enough of the hormone (for example, due to hypogonadism or Low T).
+Androderm is a patch that’s used to replace testosterone in men who are unable to produce enough of the hormone (for example, due to hypogonadism, secondary hypogonadism, or Low T).
 This medication is absorbed through the skin, enters the bloodstream, and aids in the restoration of normal testosterone levels in the body.

 Patches allow men to avoid frequent trips to the doctor’s office.
-Patches provided more consistent Testosterone levels, avoiding the roller-coaster effect seen with injections.
+Skin patches provided more consistent Testosterone levels, avoiding the roller-coaster effect seen with injections.
 Patches have the next characteristics:

 - Therapeutic effects are minimal.